-Applicants must comply with the submission requirements and performance targets set out in Table B-3.6 in order to demonstrate the proposed development will achieve an efficient use of resources.
+Applicants must comply with the submission requirements and performance targets set out in Table B-2.13 in order to demonstrate the proposed development will achieve an efficient use of resources.

-Threshold/size Submission requirement Performance target Alterations affecting less than half the original building or tenancy (measured over the roof and the outer walls) An Efficient Use of Resources Commitment Table (to be completed by the applicant).
+TABLE B-2.13: Non-residential thresholds, submission requirements and performance targets Threshold/size Submission requirement Performance target Alterations affecting less than half the original building or tenancy (measured over the roof and the outer walls) An Efficient Use of Resources Commitment Table (to be completed by the applicant).
 Compliance with / consideration of (as relevant) DCP provisions within the Efficient Use of Resources sub-section.
 Alterations affecting more than half the original building or tenancy (measured over the roof and the outer walls) The development must comply with the relevant submission requirements as if it were a new development.
-The development must comply with the relevant performance targets as if it were a new development. ess than 2000m2 GFA An Efficient Use of Resources Commitment Table (to be completed by the applicant).
+The development must comply with the relevant performance targets as if it were a new development.
+Less than 2000m2 GFA An Efficient Use of Resources Commitment Table (to be completed by the applicant).
 Compliance with / consideration of (as relevant) DCP provisions within Efficient Use of Resources sub-section.